mayalapp/PCHS-r-shiny-app/README.md

 ## Notes about header files

 Header files can be used to create report/plot titles as well as include notes about patients/CQMs.
 A template for the header file is given in  `quarterlyReports/header_file_template.xlsx`.
 The header file name must contain the word "header" in it.

+Make sure the header information is in the **first sheet** in the excel file.